 What are the main lessons you’ve learnt along the way?

 I’ve learnt that we think too much when we have time in-between releases.
 Chris and I are definitely the band worriers!
 When we weren’t touring for long periods of time we were just up at our studio freaking out that we might have been wasting time or that people would forget about the band.
-Of course, this wasn’t the case; and I’m really glad that’s what we did for the first year as it helped to build a solid platform to take off from.
-But it’s great that it’s just all ‘go’ this year, even if it’s just for mine and Chris’ sanity!
+Of course, this wasn’t the case, and I’m really glad that’s what we did for the first year as it helped to build a solid platform.
+But it’s great that it’s just all ‘go’ this year – even if it’s just for mine and Chris’ sanity!

 I feel like you’ve all been shrouded in a bit of mystery to some extent, so let’s open things up a bit here.
 Can you tell me one little-known fact about each member of the band?

 Wow!
 I could be properly harsh about the guys here, couldn’t I?
 Could make up some real tasty stories… However, let’s start with Kiran [singer].
 Keys!
 Never trust him with a car key!
 We’ve been locked out of more cars and vans than you can imagine.
 Once he locked the keys in the car after a show in London and we had to wait two hours for the AA to come and break into it!
 Alex [bass] lives tucked away in a cottage on the Devon/Somerset border.
 It’s literally in the middle of nowhere – and there are alpacas, pigs and pet ducks running around all over the place!
 In the summer he essentially becomes the groundsman, cutting the neighbour’s lawns and fixing potholes in the drive.
 He’s also our go-to guy in the band when we need quick mental arithmetic, which comes in handy as the rest of us suck.
 Chris [drums] literally wants to be a 80s Arnold Schwarzenegger.
 He’s obsessed with the gym and, I think, if his girlfriend would let him, he’d be weighing in at around 20 stone by now.
 Thank God she’s with him, though, otherwise our press shots would be looking very different!